About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Do you have a delicious, cheesy lasagna waiting in your fridge or freezer?
-Follow these easy tips for How to Reheat Lasagna (plus 4 different ways to do it!) and never stress about dry, messy leftovers ever again!
+Learn how to reheat lasagna 4 different ways and never stress about dry, messy leftovers ever again.

 Convenience is king, and the microwave can’t be beat in terms of speed.
-Reheating lasagna in the microwave is super easy, but it’s also an exercise in restraint – heat in short bursts, covered, to avoid any unwanted bursts of sauce all over!
+Reheating lasagna in the microwave is super easy, but it’s also an exercise in restraint – heat in short bursts to avoid any unwanted bursts of sauce all over your microwave.

 - Drizzle with water.
-Sprinkle a spoonful or two of water over your slices.
-Lock in that moisture!
+Sprinkle a scant teaspoon of water over your slice.

 - Cover.
-Place a toothpick into the center of the lasagna slices.
+Place a few toothpicks into the corners of the lasagna slice.
 This will prop up your “tent” that will hold in all the steam, so make sure enough of the toothpick sticks out.
-Drape a paper towel or microwave safe piece of plastic wrap over the lasagna, so that the toothpick keeps it from touching the cheese.
+Drape a moist paper towel over the lasagna, so that the toothpicks keep it from touching the cheese.

 - Heat.
 Heat the lasagna in the microwave, tent and all, for 90 seconds at a time until the layers are warmed through.
-This should take about 5-6 minutes depending on the power of your microwave.
-If you’d like to double check, the lasagna is heated when the internal temperature reaches 165ºF.
-Be careful to not overheat!
+This should take about 2-3 minutes depending on the power of your microwave.
+Be careful to not overheat.

-The oven is by far the best way to reheat lasagna!
-It’s the original cooking method, after all.
-While it does take the longest, if you aren’t in a hurry, it’s more than worth it!
-Especially if you’re reheating a whole lasagna, the oven is the way to go.
+The oven is by far the best way to reheat an entire lasagna.
+While it does take the longest, if you aren’t in a hurry, it’s more than worth it.

 - Preheat.
 Low and slow is the goal when it comes to reheating lasagna in the oven.
-Preheat your oven to a nice 350ºF, as this will ensure that the lasagna doesn’t overheat and dry out too quickly!
+Preheat your oven to 350ºF, as this will ensure that the lasagna doesn’t overheat and dry out too quickly.

 - Cover.
 No need for water with this method – reheating in gentle temperatures, covered, is usually enough to seal the moisture into the lasagna.
-Cover your baking dish with foil, and use the toothpick method above if you’re reheating a single slice.
+Spray the bottom of a piece of foil with PAM, then cover your baking dish with foil (this prevents the cheese from sticking to the foil).
+Use the toothpick method above if you’re reheating a single slice.